the-punisher-29/TripSync/README.md

 }
  ```

-###Running the Project
+### Running the Project
--Open the project in Android Studio.
+- Open the project in Android Studio.
--Click “Sync Now” to sync Gradle files.
+- Click “Sync Now” to sync Gradle files.
--Connect an Android device or start an emulator and run the app.
+- Connect an Android device or start an emulator and run the app.

-###Authentication Setup
+### Authentication Setup
--Ensure you have configured Firebase Authentication in the Firebase Console.
+- Ensure you have configured Firebase Authentication in the Firebase Console.
 Enable Google Sign-In and any other authentication providers you plan to use.

-###Database Setup
+### Database Setup
--Configure Firebase Realtime Database rules and structure according to your project needs.
+- Configure Firebase Realtime Database rules and structure according to your project needs.

 ##Contributing
 If you would like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.